FLO-2DSoftware/FLO-2D-Docs/source/flo-2d_plugin/technical_reference_manual/technical_reference_manual.rst

      - TEXT
      - Name of outflow cell with hydrograph.

-Polygon that will intersect
+   * - **geom**

-**geom** POLYGON a group of cells that will be
+     - POLYGON

-assigned as outflow nodes.
+     - Polygon that will intersect a group of cells that will be assigned as outflow nodes.

 out_hydrographs_cells
 ^^^^^^^^^^^^^^^^^^^^^